Pete Brown: Solo career

 Brown formed Pete Brown and His Battered Ornaments in 1968, and in 1969 the band recorded two albums: A Meal You Can Shake Hands With in the Dark and Mantlepiece, with a line-up including Pete Bailey (percussion), Charlie Hart (keyboards), Dick Heckstall-Smith (sax), George Kahn (sax), Roger Potter (bass), Chris Spedding (guitar) and Rob Tait (drums).
 Brown was asked to leave the band, the day before they were due to support the Rolling Stones at Hyde Park.
 His vocals were subsequently removed from Mantlepiece and re-recorded by Chris Spedding, and the band was renamed The Battered Ornaments.

 "Piblokto!" was formed after Brown's dismissal from the Battered Ornaments, and was active between 1969 and 1971.
 The original Piblokto! members were; Brown on vocals, Laurie Allan on drums, Jim Mullen on guitar, Roger Bunn on bass and Dave Thompson on organ.
 Most of their releases were for Harvest Records.

 Allan left to join The Battered Ornaments and was replaced by their drummer Rob Tait.
 They released their first single "Living Life Backwards" / "High Flying Electric Bird" (the A-side later covered by Jeff Beck), followed by the album Things May Come and Things May Go but the Art School Dance Goes on Forever (1970).
 Bunn was replaced by Steve Glover for their second single, "Can't Get Off The Planet" / "Broken Magic" and the LP Thousands on a Raft (1970).

 Mullen, Thompson and Tait left, so Brown and Glover were joined by Phil Ryan on keyboards, John "Pugwash" Weathers on drums (both formerly from The Eyes of Blue) and Brian Breeze on guitar.
 This line-up only recorded one single, "Flying Hero Sandwich"/"My Last Band".
-Weathers and Breeze both departed, to be replaced by guitarist Taff Williams (also formerly in The Eyes of Blue) and drummer Ed Spevock, before finally disbanding in Autumn 1971, and Brown went on to work with Graham Bond.
+Weathers and Breeze both departed, to be replaced by guitarist Taff Williams (also formerly in The Eyes of Blue) and drummer Ed Spevock, before finally disbanding in autumn 1971, and Brown went on to work with Graham Bond.
 Both albums, all three singles and several bonus tracks were reissued on the double album CD BGOCD522 in 2001.

-The band's name was taken from the Inuit word for "Arctic Hysteria", Piblokto, with symptoms including hysteria (screaming, uncontrolled wild behaviour), depression and echolalia (senseless repetition of words).
+The band's name was taken from the Inuit word for "Arctic hysteria", piblokto, with symptoms including hysteria (screaming, uncontrolled wild behaviour), depression and echolalia.